Physical Therapy Services

 PT services are centrally administered and available in all FCPS schools.
 School teams collaborate to determine if a student may require consultation or evaluation by PT.

 Available services include:

-- Support for school teams and families in the development of 504 plans.
+- Support for school teams and families in the development and implementation of 504 plans.

 - Evaluation for students receiving special education, or being evaluated for special education services.

 - Ongoing consultation, collaboration, and intervention for students as part of their Individualized Education Program (IEP).